kevinslin/kevin-public/vault/r.books.lean-startup.md

 	- business architecture: high margin low volume vs opp

 ### 9 batch
-- **small batch sizes help validate ideas quicker**, maybe not most efficient
+- **small batch sizes help validate ideas quicker**
-- continuous deployment
+	- do continuous deployment
-- same person during multiple function, take advantage of breadth of skills, corporate doesn't do this because of accountability hard
+- same person during multiple function, take advantage of breadth of skills
+	- corporate doesn't do this because of accountability hard
-- **can't have too much work in progress,** in manufacturing line, fills up all the machines #star
+- **can't have too much work in progress,** in manufacturing line, fills up all the machines but no visible signs of this with knowledge work #star
+- use hypothesis for what customer wants to work on batch and move forward

 ### 10 grow
 - sustainable growth: new customer come from actions of old
-- types:
+- growth types:
 	- word of mouth
 	- side effect of using product (eg fashion)
 	- funded advertising
 	- repeat purchase (eg lightbulb)